ofmanybirds/ofmanybirds.github.io/recs.md

 ##### Charities.
 I'm only putting the most efficient ones I'm familiar with here.
 Some charities are simply more effective than others, and if you're donating, it's orders of magnitude better to donate to the good ones.
-[Against Malaria Foundation.](https://www.againstmalaria.com/Default.aspx) (tag: charity, medicine, endorsed)
+[Against Malaria Foundation.](https://www.againstmalaria.com/Default.aspx) (tags: charity, medicine, endorsed)
-[Malaria Consortium.](https://www.malariaconsortium.org/) (tag: charity, medicine, endorsed)
+[Malaria Consortium.](https://www.malariaconsortium.org/) (tags: charity, medicine, endorsed)
-[Hellen Keller Intl.](https://helenkellerintl.org/) (tag: charity, medicine, endorsed)
+[Hellen Keller Intl.](https://helenkellerintl.org/) (tags: charity, medicine, endorsed)
-[New Incentives.](https://www.newincentives.org/) (tag: charity, medicine, endorsed)
+[New Incentives.](https://www.newincentives.org/) (tags: charity, medicine, endorsed)
 [GiveWell.](https://www.givewell.org/charities/top-charities) Not a charity, but an independent charity evaluator.
 There's a couple of them.
-See here if you want to figure out where our claims about charity efficiency discrepancies come from. (tag: rationality, trans)
+See here if you want to figure out where our claims about charity efficiency discrepancies come from. (tags: rationality)

 ##### Other personal sites.
 [Outside the Asylum.](https://outsidetheasylum.blog/) Also see the [archived version.](https://web.archive.org/web/20260125011323/https://outsidetheasylum.blog/) (tags: mtg, security, statistics)